Public health surveillance is a vital tool for understanding the health of a population and informing public health decision-making.

 It involves the systematic collection and analysis of health-related data, which can be used to identify trends and patterns, assess the effectiveness of interventions, and plan and evaluate public health programs.

 A central goal of public health is to achieve equity within our communities.
 By concentrating on community-wide prevention and overall health, public health improves our quality of life, saves money for our communities, helps children thrive, and reduces human suffering.

-Genomics can maintain public health and wellness by detecting and characterizing new, emerging, and circulating pathogens.
+Genomics can advance public health and wellness by detecting and characterizing new, emerging, and circulating pathogens.
 By tracking and monitoring infectious agent transmission and disease spread within a community, we can better understand pathogen behavior (infectivity and pathogenicity) and map the evolution of variants.
-This will ultimately aid the development of diagnostics and design of therapeutic vaccines and treatments.
+This will ultimately aid the development of diagnostics and design of both therapeutic vaccines and treatments.

 Watch Dr. James Wood and Dr. William Haseltine discuss the current state of infectious disease surveillance, its strengths, and shortcomings.

 Read how NGS-based methods are revolutionizing high-throughput sequencing for surveillance.

 Read this guide from the World Health Organization (WHO) to understand important considerations for developing a national genomic surveillance strategy or action plan for pathogens with pandemic and epidemic potential.

 Download this eBook to learn how precision metagenomics is providing innovative solutions to rapidly detect and characterize pathogens through the power of next-generation sequencing.